 Tentative Weekend Schedule

-Each day is centered on fishing adventures, concluding with social hangouts in the evenings.
+Each day is centered on fishing adventures, concluding with evening social time.
 We urge individuals to engage with each other in the Facebook Group to form fishing friendships and coordinate weekend adventures.
+Please note this schedule is tentative and will be finalized the week before the event.

 - Thursday 9/4/25